adjust/ios_sdk/README.md

 ### 13. Device id's

-Certains services such as Google Analytics, require that Device and Client IDs must first coordinate in order to prevent duplicate reporting.
+Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicate reporting.

-To obtain the device identifier idfa, call the function `idfa`:
+To obtain the device identifier IDFA, call the function `idfa`:

 ```objc
 NSString * idfa = [Adjust idfa];